netinvent/command_runner/README.md

    - Optional Linux sudo elevation compatible with CPython, PyInstaller & Nuitka

 It is compatible with Python 2.7+ (backports some newer Python 3.5 functionality) and is tested on both Linux and Windows.
+It is also compatible with PyPy Python implementation.
-...and yes, keeping Python 2.7 compatibility is quite challenging.
+...and yes, keeping Python 2.7 compatibility has proven to be quite challenging.

 ## command_runner